Technology sell-off weighs on Britain's FTSE

 Liberum upped the stock from "sell" to "hold".

-Meanwhile, shares in Acacia Mining dropped 13 percent after Tanzanian media reported a government investigation team had accused the company of operating in the country illegally.
-(Reporting by Helen Reid and Kit Rees; Editing by Mark Potter)
+Meanwhile, shares in Acacia Mining fell 7 percent after Tanzanian media reported a government investigation team had accused the company of operating in the country illegally.
+(Reporting by Helen Reid; Editing by Keith Weir)